Ajisaktibimo/Face-Matching-Using-Yunet-implementation-and-Facenet-InceptionResnetV2/README.md

 FIrst git clone This Repo
-In Shell path on your directory Write This Comman to build docker image
+In Shell path on your directory Write This Comman to build Docker image

 docker build -t face-recognition-app .